phihag/ipaddress/README.md

 Python 3.3+'s [ipaddress](http://docs.python.org/dev/library/ipaddress) for Python 2.6, 2.7, 3.2.

+This repository tracks the latest version from cpython, e.g. ipaddress from cpython 3.8 as of writing.

 Note that just like in Python 3.3+ you must use character strings and not byte strings for textual IP address representations:

 ```python